RyanL123/ICS4U0/Algorithms/README.md

 **Q: Complete a computational complexity analysis of each of the searching algorithms.
 One part of this analysis should include a comparison between using linear search and using binary search + .sort().**

 In general, linear search should be faster than sorting + binary searching.
 This is due to linear search being O(n), while sorting then binary searching is O(nlogn + logn), simplified to O(logn\*(n+1)).
 As we can see, sorting + binary searching has an extra logn factor, which is strictly increasing.
 For very small values of n, sorting + binary searching may be faster than linear searching.

+# Recursion

+### Analysis

+**Q: What are some common pitfalls of recursion?**

+A: Not having a base/exit case or calling the recursive function again without changing the parameter can cause the function to recurse infinitely.

+**Q: What issues did you run into during your development of the below algorithms?**

+A: Defining sub-problems that can be combined into the original answer for the recursive palindrome function.